-Once you have answered these questions, you can set aside time to brainstorm and take the time to shape your thoughts into meaningful ideas.
-You are trying to decide what stories you want to tell and what information is going to achieve your objective.
-Then, it is all about creating an outline to tell the stories or identifying what your company is missing.
+Once you have answered these questions, you can set aside time to brainstorm and shape your thoughts into meaningful ideas.
+You are trying to decide what stories you want to tell and what information is going to help you achieve your objective.
+Then, it’s all about creating an outline to tell the stories or identifying what your company is missing.

 Even this LinkedIn course may already have out-of-date information based on what they create or change on the site!
 Please let us know if you find something and we will update it immediately.

-A title such as “Why You Don’t Want Your Customers to Bite” with a picture of a guard dog might be more effective and get attention.
-Your immediate introduction can clear the reader straight about the content and tie in your clever subject and photo.
-And your article may get more readers than ever.
-Of course, the kind bites that drive success!
+A title such as “Why You Don’t Want Your Customers to Bite” with a picture of a guard dog might be effective and grab attention.
+If you use your immediate introduction to inform the reader about the content and tie in your clever subject and photo, your article could get more readers than ever!

-Also, you don’t need to go overboard on the word count when posting an article to LinkedIn for lead generation purposes.
+Also, you don’t need to go overboard on the word count when posting content to LinkedIn for lead generation purposes.
 According to Oktopost.com, the ideal character count of a post is 248.

-This means that even short and sweet can get the job done if you provide enough value in those 40 words.
-Don’t forget LinkedIn is used more sparingly compared to other social media platforms, so you only have a few minutes to make the desired impact.
+This means that even short and sweet posts can get the job done if you provide enough value within those 40 words.
+Don’t forget, LinkedIn is used more sparingly compared to other social media platforms so you only have a few minutes to make an impression.